MicheleBertoli/react-automata/README.md

 # React Automata

-If your components' state was predictable, you could [automagically generate tests](https://speakerdeck.com/michelebertoli/test-like-its-2017).
+If components' state is deterministic, tests can be automagically generated.

 # Quick Start